Record Audio Memories With Yoto — A Screen-Free Keepsake

 Try this

-Buy your own Yoto (we have a mini one), grab the starter pack which comes automatically with a Make Your Own Card, and then do the following:
+Buy your own YOTO (we have a mini one), grab the starter pack which comes automatically with a Make Your Own Card, and then do the following:

 1. Use your voice memo app on your phone to record one of your favorite bedtime stories – maybe even record it while reading to your child